How to Cascade Objectives and Key Results (OKRs)

 Frequently Asked Questions

 1. We already have OKR software.
-Should we use it?
+Why change?

-Due to the lack of support on the market for the way we believe an effective OKR program should be run, we had my own custom OKR software built in Coda.
+Due to the lack of support on the market for the way we believe an effective OKR program should be run, we had our own custom OKR software built in Coda.
 If you are unfamiliar with it, Coda is a web database and doc that integrates with most existing IT environments (Microsoft, Google, Slack, Asana, etc.).
-It also integrates with the Evolving Structure and Ultimate Leadership Team Process so it has additional advantages.
+It also integrates with the Evolving Structure program so everything ties together.

 2. How deep should we attempt to cascade?